simolus3/drift/docs/pages/docs/SQL API/extensions.md

 data:
   title: "Supported sqlite extensions"
   weight: 10
-  description: Information on json1 and fts5 support in the generator
+  description: Information on json1 and fts5 support in drift files
 template: layouts/docs/single
 ---

-_Note_: Since `drift_sqflite` and `moor_flutter` uses the sqlite version shipped on the device, these extensions might not be available on all devices.
-When using these extensions, using a `NativeDatabase` is strongly recommended.
-This enables the extensions listed here on all Android and iOS devices.
+When analyzing `.drift` files, the generator can consider sqlite3 extensions that might be present.
+The generator can't know about the sqlite3 library your database is talking to though, so it makes a pessimistic assumption of using an old sqlite3 version without any enabled extensions by default.
+When using a package like `sqlite3_flutter_libs`, you get the latest sqlite3 version with the json1 and fts5 extensions enabled.
+You can inform the generator about this by using [build options]({{ "../Advanced Features/builder_options.md" | pageUrl }}).

 ## json1